 - Migraines are often responsive to medications and medication is often required to control the pain.
 Some people also take medication to prevent severe migraines.
 You will need to see your GP.

-- Your Osteopath can help to identify the cause of the migraine and contributing factors.
+- Your therapist can help to identify the cause of the migraine and contributing factors.
 They may prescribe you specific exercises and or stretches and relaxation techniques to avoid reoccurrence of the problem.

-- Your Osteopath can help educate you on good posture and ergonomics in your daily life especially when working on the computer.
+- Your therapist can help educate you on good posture and ergonomics in your daily life especially when working on the computer.

 - Rest in a dark and quiet room; avoid bright lights, computers and tv.
 Try to relax and remove yourself from stressful situations, drink plenty of water and catch up on any missed sleep.